spectrum-health-systems/tingen-web-service/README.md

 * The Tingen Web Service [main branch](https://github.com/spectrum-health-systems/tingen-web-service) **&lArr; YOU ARE HERE**
 * The Outpost31 [main branch](https://github.com/spectrum-health-systems/outpost31)

+Even though stable releases are stable, you still shouldn't use them in production environments - use the [Community Release](#3-community) instead.

 ## 3. Community

 > **Community releases are intended for use in production environments.**